 Robert Kim PhD candidate (UCSD MD/PhD, Neuroscience)

-It’s not unheard of for busy surgical teams to inadvertently leave an instrument inside a patient—it’s estimated to happen about 1,500 times a year in the U.S. alone, according to research.
-Less frightening, but still problematic, is the considerable cost to hospitals of instruments that are brought into an operating room and never used, but still must be sterilized or restocked, as well as the delays that happen when the required instruments fail to make it to the surgical tray.
+Busy surgical teams inadvertently leave an instrument inside a patient an estimated 1,500 times a year in the U.S. alone, according to research.
+Less frightening, but still problematic, is the considerable cost to hospitals that bring instruments into the hospital that are never used, but must still be sterilized or restocked—as well as delays that happen when the required instruments fail to make it to the surgical tray.

 Solving those problems is the focus of Vidi, a fledgling company launched last November by Federico Alvarez del Blanco, MBA 18, and three other University of California graduates.
 “Tracking surgical instruments, is slow, manual, and error-prone,” Alvarez del Blanco says.